Graph Neural Network for Neutrino Physics Event Reconstruction: Model architecture

 \subsection{Encoder}

 NuGraph2's encoder serves to take the input graph node features $x^{\textrm{in}}$ and generate the initial categorical node embedding.
-First, the $(N_{n}, N_{f})$ input tensor is simply repeated $N_{c}$ times across a new second dimension to produce a new tensor $x^{c}$ with shape $(N_{n}, N_{c}, N_{f})$.
+First, the $(N_{n}, N_{i})$ input tensor is repeated $N_{c}$ times across a new second dimension to produce a new feature embedding on the planar nodes $x^{c}$ with shape $(N_{n},~N_{c},~N_{i})$, where $N_{i}$ is the number of node features.
 This is then used to generate the initial node embedding